 This one should be a no-brainer, but sometimes designers and Web developers get a little over eager when building a new site and all of that flashy programming ends up in a tangled mess of source code and slow load times.

-3. Set Up Tracking Tools Prior to the Migration
+3. Set Up Tracking Prior to the Migration

-Before you touch anything on your old site, make sure you have the tools and metrics to track the migration progress before, during and afterward.
-You can build a “migration” dashboard in BrightEdge to see the impact in real time.
+Before you touch anything on your old site, make sure you have the metrics to track the migration progress before, during and afterward.
+You can build a “migration” dashboard in BrightEdge to see the impact and progress.
 All you need to do is list the destination domain as a competitor, and build a dashboard that compares rankings, indexed pages, backlinks and organic search traffic against your old domain.

 4. Establish a Thorough 301 Redirect Map